 For an initial application, the SSA tries to respond within six to eight months of filing.
 However, from the initial filing of an SSI application all the way to a hearing before an Administrative Law Judge (ALJ), the process can last three years.
 Naturally, the stage that a case is in will affect the associated duration.
 For example, a reconsideration may vary from one to eight months, while a hearing could take between 15 and 18 months.
 For more information about the Alpharetta SSI application process, contact a social security disability appeal lawyer.

 In Alpharetta, an individual can file a claim at a local social security office by phone or in person.
 If they have an Alpharetta address, the case may be routed to the Gwinnett SSA office or to the Marietta social security office.

-If you are looking to file for benefits under social security insurance, you may benefit from working with a compassionate and well-practiced lawyer.
-Throughout each step of the application, a legal professional could help to ensure your claim is as thorough and persuasive as possible.
+If you are looking to file for benefits under SSI, you may benefit from working with a compassionate and well-practiced disability claim attorney.
+Throughout each step of the application, a social security disability lawyer could help to ensure your claim is as thorough and persuasive as possible.

-Instead of navigating the claims process alone as you seek aid, call an attorney for help with the Alpharetta SSI application process.
+Instead of navigating the claims process alone as you seek aid, call an SS disability attorney for help with the Alpharetta SSI application process.
 To begin working on your claim, call today.